ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 * ``nearest``: Nearest-neighbor regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.Nearest` with `extrapolation_mode='mask'`.
-  For source data on an irregular grid or mesh, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='nearest'`.
+  For source and/or target data on an irregular grid or mesh, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='nearest'`.
   For source data on an unstructured grid, uses